rkunwar/cypress_template/README.md

 1. First Test will make a request to check the origin of word.
    On the Response received, if the test is run in Browser, I have parsed the body of the JSON Response and you can see the origin of the word printed on the Console of the Dev    Tools.
-2. Second and thord tests are basically stubbing out the response to have the response code 404 and 400.
+2. Second and third tests are basically making invalid Requests to have the response code 404 and 400.
 I have a assertion in place to check the response codes match the expected output.

-3. Third Test will make a request to translate the word to French and the subsequent calls will be to mock the repsonses to 400 and 404.
+3. Third Test will make a request to translate the word to French and the subsequent calls will be invalid Requests to have the response code 404 and 400.
+I have a assertion in place to check the response codes match the expected output.

 To run test for API:
 cypress run --spec .\cypress\integration\commbank\api_specs.js